Kataoka-K-Lab/Off-target-analysis/README.md

 | `SeedMismatches` | Mismatches in PAM-proximal seed |
 | `RiskCategory` | High / Medium / Low |

----

-## Notes / Limitations

-- Strand is respected only for promoter annotation.
-- SWOffinder alignment orientation is used as-is.
-- Complex indels may require manual inspection.
-- Annotation quality strongly depends on GFF.

----

 ## Disclaimer

 > This annotation tool is independent.